JEFF FOTTIOwner & CrossFit Level 2 Trainer

 My first exposure to CrossFit was in 2013 when I saw the CrossFit games on TV.
 I saw this style of training as a way to improve my athletic capabilities.
 At the time, I was in my first year of studies at UOttawa.

 I obtained my bachelor’s degree of Human Kinetics from the University of Ottawa in 2016.
 Shortly after, I became a certified CrossFit Level 1 Trainer and started my coaching endeavours here at Rush.
 In February 2017, I obtained my CSCS (Certified Strength and Conditioning Specialist).
 My thirst for continued education has put me on the path to broaden my knowledge of weightlifting and have added Level 1 certified Catalyst Athletics Weightlifting coach to my certifications.
+My most recent achievement is becoming registered with the College of Kinesiology.

 Regardless of my education, one thing that has always resonated with me is; you can have all the fancy certification you want, but the best coach will be the one who cares the most.